fbpx

 We understand that you’ll want to capture that magical family photo in front of iconic spots such as Cinderella Castle.
 Snap a photo early, if possible, and move on from these popular areas.
 If you are traveling with a large family or group, you’ll want to arrange meet-up spots that are not considered popular areas.
 For example, instead of meeting up in front of the Cinderella Castle, meet up in front of the Country Bear Jamboree.
 Love those cute bears!

 One of the best things about Disney Resorts is that they are full of activities and entertainment over Christmas break!
-Not only are the resorts decorated beautifully, but Cast Members make fun experiences for their guests.
-We suggest planning a resort day if it works in the plans to rest and relax for a day during your Christmas break vacation.
+Not only are the resorts decorated beautifully, but cast members also provide fun experiences for their guests.
+We suggest planning a resort day, if it works in the plans, to rest and relax for a day during your Christmas break vacation.
 If a resort day isn’t in the plans, prepare for a time to rest while in the park by finding a quiet corner or somewhere to tuck yourself away for a little break.

 Unfortunately, the unexpected will happen.
 By this, we mean you will have a grand plan (Plan A) and a backup plan (Plan B) – but suddenly, you’ll find yourself needing a Plan C!
 A heavy dose of patience is key to any kink in the plans.
 If you go in expecting that your day will most likely have some hiccups and moments of not-so-merry feelings, you’ll be able to handle the unexpected with a deep breath and quickly adjust as needed.